 - Sabotage, employee theft or losses due to government action

-- Anticipated losses, such as known weather conditions
+- Anticipated losses, such as those resulting from known weather conditions

-This coverage is not just for the contractor, but for anyone listed on the policy.
+This coverage is not just for the contractor; it applies to anyone listed on the policy.
 Thus, the eventual owner and other invested parties named on the policy also receive compensation.
 You can list subcontractors on the policy as well.

 Often, the contractor can get a better rate or coverage than a property owner.
 Whichever you decide, be sure to get it in writing.
 Most often, builder’s risk insurance is specified in a contract.

 Did you know?
 If you choose to let the owner buy the policy, and for some reason they fail to do so or cancel the insurance, you can get contingency coverage that protects your interests alone.

 Any business has plenty of risks – and plenty of insurance options to cover costs associated with those risks.